ISP logo

 The purpose of the implementation of Key Information Documents was to increase pay transparency for agency workers and provide key information regarding their assignments.
 You can view an example of the KID with the various different pay models here.

-Download the example KID
+Download KID Example Here.

 LSP Renewables Ltd (“LSP”) will be compliant with the provisions of the Maritime Labour Convention, 2006 (MLC) with respect to recruiting and placement of seafarers as detailed in Article 1.4 of the convention and as required under United Kingdom Legislation.